aospapp/aosp/cts/hostsidetests/hdmicec/README.md

 ## Setup

-### Playback devices (aka Set Top Boxes)
+### Source devices

 Running these CTS tests requires a specific HDMI layout with a CEC adapter.

-*   Android TV playback device
+*   Android TV source device, e.g. a playback device or an audio system
 *   CEC adapter, see [External CEC Adapter instructions](cec_adapter.md)
 *   Install `cec-client` binary, see [install instructions](cec_adapter.md#software)
 *   HDMI Display (aka a TV) with CEC disabled to avoid interference, or an HDMI fake plug

-It is recommended that the playback device has an HDMI physical address of `1.0.0.0` while running the tests.
+It is recommended that the source device has an HDMI physical address of `1.0.0.0` while running the tests.
 In case the DUT takes a physical address other than `1.0.0.0` and this is unavoidable, the tests can be configured to expect a different physical address by appending these arguments to the tradefed command: